xg590/tutorials/Linux.md

 ```
 sudo fgconsole
 ```
 We get the number 1, indicating vt1 is active.
-Now we use vncviewer to login and see the black screen.
+Now we use vncviewer to login and expect to see a black screen.
 OK, check the active VT again
 ```
 sudo fgconsole
 ```
-We get another number (eg. 2), which means the a new VT is created.
+We get another number (eg. 2), which means the a new VT2 is created and become active.
 Meanwhile the old VT goes dormat but our x11vnc is still stick to vt1.
-That is why we see the black screen.
+That is why we saw the black screen.
 ```
 $ ps axu|grep Xorg
 ```
-You (Your_username) logged in on VT2.
+See, a new Xorg client (NOT server) at vt2.
 ```
 your_username ... /usr/lib/xorg/Xorg vt2 -auth /run/user/your_uid/gdm/Xauthority ...
 ```